fau-fablab/app-promotion-site/README.md

 A site to promote our FabLab App.

 But the main function is to redirect users on smart phones to the right app store...
+You will see the website on devices which can't install the app.
+If you want test the redirecting, you can add `?dev=android` to the url or if you don't want to be redirected, add `?redirect=no`.

 License
 -------